AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 Genericity
 ~~~~~~~~~~

-One usage of C macros involve the creation of functions that work regardless of
+One usage of C macros involves the creation of functions that works regardless
-the type they're called upon.
+of the type they're being called upon.
 For example, a swap macro may look like:

 [C]